munificent/craftinginterpreters/book/functions.md

 Done?
 OK.
 Note when we bind the parameters, we assume the parameter and argument lists have the same length.
 This is safe because `visitCallExpr()` checks the arity before calling `call()`.
-It needs to know the function's arity to do that:
+It relies on the function reporting its arity to do that.

 ^code function-arity

 That's most of our object representation.
-While we're in here, we may as well implement `toString()`:
+While we're in here, we may as well implement `toString()`.

 ^code function-to-string

-This gives nicer output if a user decides to print a function value:
+This gives nicer output if a user decides to print a function value.

 ```lox
 fun add(a, b) {